Rishabh42/NoteVault/Report/architecture.md

 ### Internal

-**Management:** These are the people who identified the need of such an app and outlined rough requirements that need to be satisfied for successful execution.
-This role was played by us.
+**Management:** These are the people who identified the need of such an app and outlined rough requirements that need to be satisfied for successful execution: This role was played by us.

 **Developers:** These are the people who will create the app and design the front end as well.
-They will be responsible for aligning the product with the requirements.
-This role was played by us.
+They will be responsible for aligning the product with the requirements: This role was played by us.

 **Course supervisor:** They will be responsible for making sure that the app works as intended.
-They are involved in the evaluation of the product based on privacy standards.
+They are involved in the evaluation of the product based on privacy standards: Prof. Martin Robillard \& Jazlyn Hellman (TA)

-**Maintainers:** Once it is open sourced, they will be the ones to make changes to the repository as required for continued success of the app.
+**Maintainers:** Once it is open sourced, they will be the ones to make changes to the repository as required for continued success of the app: This will be done by us and the open source community following a pull request \& review mechanism.

 ### External